Fingerprinting Merit Badge

 Fingerprinting Merit Badge Requirement 1 Helps and Answers

-Uses of Fingerprinting
+- History of Fingerprinting (video)

 Requirement 2: Systems